Hanchen-Wang/MyHomepage/content/home/teaching.md

  css_class = ""
 +++

-**Social and Information Network Analysis:** Autumn Session 2017, 2019, 2020
+**Social and Information Network Analysis:** Lab tutorials in Autumn Sessions 2017, 2019 and 2020.